Step out of reality and into Pandora – World of Avatar with these delicious Satu’li bowls from Satu’li Canteen at Walt Disney World.

 - Prepare creamy herb dressing and allow to set overnight (this is very important, you want those flavors to combine or it won’t taste right)

 - On the day of serving, remove beef from the refrigerator and allow to come to room temp (about 1 hour).
-Roast at a low temperature for 3-4 hours or until beef has an internal temperature of 130-degrees.
-Allow beef to rest and then slice into thin slices.
+Roast at a low temperature for 3-4 hours or until beef has an internal temperature of 130-degrees, then allow beef to rest and cut into thin slices.

 - Prepare the lo mein noodles and allow to cool (you can serve them warm but they are served chilled at Animal Kingdom).